jesniemagaling/movie-explorer/README.md

-# Qveeco E-commerce
+# Movie Explorer

-**Qveeco** is an e-commerce web app built using **Vanilla JavaScript** and **Tailwind CSS**.
-It was created as a follow-up learning project after understanding core JavaScript concepts, focusing on DOM manipulation, Local Storage, UI responsiveness, and building interactive features without frameworks.
+**Movie Explorer** is a simple web app that lets users search for movies using the **IMDb API**.
+It was built as a learning project to explore how to fetch and display data from external APIs using vanilla JavaScript.

 ---

 ## Overview

-This project was built to deepen knowledge in frontend development using plain JavaScript and utility-first CSS.
+This project was created while learning how APIs work in frontend development.
-With Qveeco, users can:
+With Movie Explorer, users can:

-1. Browse a list of products
-2. Add or remove items from the cart
+1. Type a movie title into the search bar
+2. Fetch movie results using the IMDb API
-3. View total cost and item count in real time
+3. View key details like title, year, and poster
-4. Interact with a responsive, modern UI

-It's a hands-on, beginner-to-intermediate project that simulates core e-commerce functionality in a clean, minimal way.
+It's a lightweight, beginner-friendly project aimed at understanding how to make API calls, work with JSON data, and dynamically update the DOM.

 ---

 ## Key Features

+- Real-time movie search using the IMDb API
-- Product listing with image, title, and price
+- Displays title, poster, and release year
-- Advance filtering products
-- Add to Cart / Remove from Cart functionality
-- Real-time cart item count and total price
-- Responsive layout using Tailwind CSS
-- Modular code using Vanilla JS
-- Built with Vite for fast development and bundling
+- Simple UI built with HTML, CSS, and JavaScript
+- No frameworks or libraries – just plain JS for learning

 ---

 ## Tech Stack

 - **HTML** – Page structure
-- **Tailwind CSS** – Utility-first styling for responsive design
+- **CSS** – Basic styling
-- **JavaScript (Vanilla)** – Core logic and interactivity
+- **JavaScript (Vanilla)** – API interaction and DOM manipulation
-- **Vite** – Lightning-fast frontend tooling
+- **IMDb API** – Movie data source

 ---